sourcegraph/about/website/README.md

 ---
 ```

-Blogposts will appear on our site if published is set to true.
+Blog posts are visible on if published is set to `true`.

 **Important:** when creating hyperlinks to pages within https://about.sourcegraph.com, never link with the base URL https://about.sourcegraph.com.

 Correct: \[example\]\(/example)

 Incorrect: \[example\]\(https://about.sourcegraph.com/example).

+### Blog post images

+Blog post images (both hero and inline) belong in the `/website/static/blog/` directory, and the path to the image in your post is `/blog/your-image.png`.

+Images should be sized and compressed appropriately to optimize the file size without noticeably degrading the image quality.
+[ImageOptim](https://imageoptim.com/) is a good (and free) image compresion tool.

 ### Previewing blog post drafts